Dragon863/CFWatch/JOURNAL.md

 ---
 title: "CFWatch"
 author: "Daniel Benge (@Dragon863 on Slack)"
 description: "It's a watch!
 But custom!
-Wow! (what does the CF stand for?
-I completely forgot, I made the title before going to sleep...)"
+Wow!"
 created_at: "2025-05-18"
 ---